sheimoria/tp/docs/UserGuide.md

 1. Record all clients in the app
 2. Manage their clients' personal details
 3. Manage their clients' portfolios' details
-4. Easily arrange for meetups with clients
+4. Track your meetings with your clients
 5. Track the date that each client was last contacted

 Currently, financial advisors might have to rely on apps like Google Calendar, and do not have a dedicated platform catered to helping them manage their clientele.
 This is wear *onlyFAs* bridges the gap.